DeAndre Hopkins is finally out of the QB wilderness. Now what?

 ANDRE JOHNSON REMEMBERS the moment he realized DeAndre Hopkins was different.
 It was two months before Odell Beckham Jr. made a catch -- the catch -- that would vault him from top draft pick to household name in 2014.
 That September, Hopkins, then in his second year in the NFL, also made a one-handed grab.
 Like Beckham, he was chasing an overthrown deep pass (from Ryan Fitzpatrick), spun around to track the ball, then caught it as he fell backward, plucking it out of the air with his left hand as nonchalantly as a child might reach for a dangling peach.
 It was a gasp-inducing show of strength and coordination, but unlike Beckham's catch, Hopkins' was largely forgotten because it didn't count thanks to an illegal formation penalty.
-And also because, well, he played for a Texans team that had just gone 2-14.
+And also because, well, he played for a Texans team that had gone 2-14 the previous season.

 Johnson shakes his head.
 "I think that catch was better than the Odell catch."

 It's the Sunday after Thanksgiving, and the retired wide receiver is sitting on a cart in the underbelly of Houston's NRG Stadium.
 Every minute or so, someone -- a current player, a stadium worker, a team staffer -- stops to dap up the soft-spoken Texans legend.
-While Johnson doesn't work for the team in an official capacity, he often swings by the facility, primarily, he jokes, because Hopkins, whom he played with during the end of his 12-year in career in Houston, gets upset if he makes a great catch in practice and his old mentor misses it.
+While Johnson doesn't work for the team in an official capacity, he often swings by the facility, primarily, he jokes, because Hopkins, whom he played with at the end of his 12-year career in Houston, gets upset if he makes a great catch in practice and his old mentor misses it.
 In a few hours, the Texans will notch their eighth win in a row, against Tennessee.
 Afterward, when a reporter points out that Hopkins has zero drops this season, quarterback Deshaun Watson replies by stating that his teammate is the best receiver in the NFL -- a take that is slowly gaining traction outside Houston, according to Johnson, who says he has believed as much for a while.
 "A lot of people told me I was crazy," he says.

 He's biased, of course.
 But he isn't crazy.
-Statistically, Hopkins' production over the past few years is comparable with the likes of Beckham, Julio Jones, and Antonio Brown, but hasn't topped the charts; since 2014, he ranks third in total yards, second in touchdowns and fourth in catches.
-But imagine what those numbers would look like if Hopkins had played with Matt Ryan or Ben Roethlisberger instead of a rotating cast of starters that include-- well, let's allow him to name them:
+Statistically, Hopkins' production over the past few years is comparable to that of Beckham, Julio Jones and Antonio Brown, but he hasn't topped the charts; since 2014, he ranks third in total yards, second in touchdowns and fourth in catches.
+But imagine what those numbers would look like if Hopkins had played with Matt Ryan or Ben Roethlisberger instead of a rotating cast of starters that includes -- well, let's allow him to name them:

 "In order?" he asks during an interview before the season.
 "Matt Schaub.
 After Matt Schaub, it was T.J.
 Yates.
 After T.J.
 Yates, it was Case Keenum.
 After Case Keenum, it was Brian Hoyer.
 After Brian Hoyer, it was Ryan Mallett.
 Then after Ryan, I think it was T.J. again.
 And after T.J., it was Ryan Fitzpatrick.
 And then Brock Osweiler came into the picture somewhere."